 Original Research Articles and Review Articles:

-ESTRO-member price (the lead author must be a member of ESTRO): 1,045.00 euros (exclusive of VAT/Sales Tax)
+ESTRO-member price (corresponding author must be a member of ESTRO): EUR 1,045.00 (exclusive of VAT/Sales Tax)

-ESTRO-member price for short format articles: 389.00 euros (exclusive of VAT/Sales Tax)
+ESTRO-member price (corresponding author must be a member of ESTRO): EUR 389.00 (exclusive of VAT/Sales Tax)

 Free of charge for all authors